mstyslinger/capstone_two/README.md

 <div>
 <P ALIGN=CENTER><img src="images/random_forest2.png" style="display: block; margin-left: auto; margin-right: auto;"  width="900"/></P></div>

-The random forest classifier is a supervised ensemble machine learning model that uses decision trees are trained on bootstrapped samples.
-Each decision tree is developed by breaking down the dataset into smaller and smaller subsets, splitting on the various features in the dataset.
-The features are chosen using information gain to choose which attribute to label each node with
+The random forest classifier is a supervised ensemble machine learning model that uses decision trees that are trained on bootstrapped samples.
+Each decision tree is developed by breaking down the dataset into smaller and smaller subsets, splitting on features in the dataset where the most information can be gained.
+The model then classifies the data into one of the two splits.
+The model utlimately produces predicted values for the target.
+The random forest classifer combines the results of many decision trees to get a more prediction.

 The training dataset was fit to a random forest model to determine the most important features for predicting the target: water points working or not. **The model was run with various numbers of decision trees (n_estimators) to identify the best precision score (tp / (tp + fp))** - false negative (the model predicts a water point isn't working when it actually is) is preferred to false positive (a broken water point could then get overlooked).
 Set the hyperparameter **class_weight='balanced'** to help deal with the imbalanced class:
 * Precision with 1000 estimators: 0.981